 3. Directly using the GalileoLogger class - For more control over your logging, you can use the GalileoLogger directly.
 This allows you to manually create sessions, start traces, and log spans.
 This can be mixed with the other methods, for example accessing the logger directly inside a decorated function call to manually add spans.

-Log Experiments
+Log experiments

 Experiments are logged automatically when they are run, but you can use these same SDK concepts inside the code being run by your experiment for greater control and additional logging.
 This allows you to not only create distinct experiments, such as in notebooks, but to also add experiments to your production application code.
+See our run experiments with code documentation for more details.

-Next Steps
+Next steps

 Logging with the SDKs